andrewbutterfield/manual-spin2tests/README.md

 The example here works with the new RTEMS Testing Framework, but similar examples could be constructed for the old framework.
-The test should be installed into the RTEMS test system and built.
+The test should be installed into the RTEMS test system and built, as `chains-test.exe`, perhaps.

 The test can be run and saved by using a simulator
 (we assume the `leon3` BSP here):